The Sermon on the Mount site.

 Around the tenth century B.C.E.

 The era in which Saul, followed by David and his son Solomon, established sovereignty in Israel, bringing to an end the period when God raised up judges to oversee Israel.
 Solomon’s reign was seen as one of the spiritual high points of Israel’s history, with his proverbial finery finding a place in the Sermon.
-Once thought to be fictitious, Archaeological evidence, dating from the ninth century B.C.E. and suggesting the significance of a house of David, has now begun to emerge (Kaiser 1998, 225-6)
+Although David was once thought to be fictitious, archaeological evidence, dating from the ninth century B.C.E. and suggesting the significance of a house of David, has now begun to emerge (Kaiser 1998, 225-6).

 Seventh to sixth centuries B.C.E.